Skip to main content

 Early learning deeply engages the self.
 Most preschool children approach learning opportunities with enthusiasm and self-confidence, excited by the prospect of new discovery.
 Their successes (and occasional failures) shape their sense of what they can do and sometimes drive their efforts to acquire new skills.
 Their achievements and occasional disappointments also provoke the responses of others—adults and peers—that further influence children’s self-concept and self-confidence.
 Young children value learning for themselves because it is valued by the people who matter to them.

 In a preschool program, learning is a social activity.
 Therefore, preschool children’s success in learning depends on their capacity to understand and participate constructively in the social environment.
-Early childhood is a period of rapid growth in social and emotional understanding in which the children’s capacity for empathy and caring is also developing.
-This is also a period of growth in self-regulation as young children are acquiring skills for sustaining their attention, focusing their thinking and problem-solving, managing their behavioral impulses, and controlling their emotions.
+Early childhood is a period of rapid growth in social and emotional understanding, during which children’s capacity for empathy and caring is also developing.
+This is also a period of growth in self-regulation, as young children are acquiring skills to sustain their attention, focus their thinking and problem-solving, manage their behavioral impulses, and control their emotions.
 Even so, lapses in self-regulation are as apparent as young children’s successes, and developmentally appropriate expectations for children’s self-control are essential.

 Figure 7.5: This group of children connects these pieces with their teacher.[2]